jackietieu/QuickScope/docs/component-heirarchy.md

  > I also though about making "/filters/:tagId/businesses/:businessId/" render
  > a separate page where it just displayed the business and its comments.
- > Let me know which one seems better.

  |Path   | Component   |
  |-------|-------------|